"

 Let’s conjugate ‘o>ue’ stem(root)- changing verbs using the verb ‘probar’.
 The first step is to figure out which vowel is going to take the stem change.

 Like with the ‘e>ie’ stem change, leave the verb in the infinitive when deciding which vowel is taking the stem change.
-Then count two syllable back from the end of the verb.
-The syllabic break down of ‘probar’ is ‘Pro-bar’.
+Then count two syllables back from the end of the verb.
+The syllabic breakdown of ‘probar’ is ‘Pro-bar’.

 Now that you have found the penultimate syllable, by counting two syllables back from the end of verb in its infinitive form, you can confidently know that the ‘o’ in ‘pro’ is taking the stem change.